abizzaar/purple-project2/README.md

 # Compañero - A Food Sharing Mobile-Compatible Web Application

+*An application to reduce food waste, optimize food cost, and create community using the power of sharing meals!*

-Built using the MERN stack
+Built using the MERN stack, a software stack of free and open-source JS software for web development consisting of MongoDB, Express.js, React.js, Node.js.

 Technologies Used:
 ---------